About the LiveLighter campaign

 - One can of full-strength pre-mixed spirits (250mL)

 Find out how many standard drinks are in your usual pour.

-Not only is alcohol high in kilojoules, there’s also strong evidence that it increases your risk of eight types of cancer including breast, liver, bowel and mouth.
-It is estimated that 3,208 cases of cancer (or 2.8% of all cancers) in Australia were due to alcohol use in 2010.
+Not only is alcohol high in kilojoules, there’s also strong evidence that it increases the risk of seven types of cancer including mouth and throat (oropharynx), voice box (larynx), oesophagus, liver, bowel, stomach and female breast.
+It is estimated that alcohol causes 3% of all cancers, or around 3,500 cancer cases, in Australia each year.

 When it comes to cancer risk, there is no safe level of alcohol consumption.
 It’s not just heavy drinking that increases cancer risk.
 Even drinking small amounts increases the chance of developing cancer.
 The more you drink and the more often you drink, the greater your risk.

 LiveLighter dietitians estimated the kilojoule content of various alcoholic drinks and junk foods using the Australian nutritional analysis software Foodworks.
 The comparisons between alcoholic drinks and junk foods included on the About Alcohol page show items with a similar kilojoule content to each other.